Exopy/exopy_pulses/docs/source/dev_guide/index.rst

 .. _dev_guide:

-Extending Ecpy pulses
+Extending ExopyPulses
 =====================

-Ecpy pulses instroduce a new plugin dedicated to the handling of pulse sequences.
+ExopyPulses instroduce a new plugin dedicated to the handling of pulse sequences.
 As can be expected one can provide additional shapes, sequences and contexts.
 The responsability of the context being numerous its case will be treated in its own section.